5 Comments

 Those foreigners, who cannot enter Peru visa-free (so, who must apply for a “real” tourist visa at a Peruvian consulate), officially must apply for residency from outside Peru; a complicated, lengthy, and sometimes frustrating process.
 We explain in detail how it’s done in our article “Peruvian residence visa application from abroad”.

-For foreigners planning to stay longer in Peru and to apply for a resident visa, the most important laws and regulations are the Decreto Legislativo 1350 (which only stipulates general rules), the Decreto Supremo 002-2021-IN and the TUPA.
+For foreigners planning to stay longer in Peru and to apply for a resident visa, the most important laws and regulations are the Decreto Legislativo 1350, the "old" Foreigner Law and the Decreto Legislativo 1582, the modification of the Foreigner Law, which both only stipulate general rules, as well as the Decreto Supremo 002-2021-IN from 2021, and the TUPA, which is updated yearly (last time October 22, 2023).
 Helpful as well is to check out the Peruvian government website.
 All these documents are, of course, in Spanish.

 Requirements for a religious visa application in Peru